pjungwir/pg-temporal-talk-2020/slides.md

 - We also build a Node for the "intersects" operator, which we use to UPDATE the range column.
-- fc is the range constructor expression from above
+- fc is the range constructor call from above.
 - The "target list" is all the things the UPDATE will update
   - (or that SELECT will select, incidentally).